-In connection to the implementation of the strategic objective of UNESCO – building inclusive Knowledge Societies and in relation to the World Summit on the International Society Summit (WSIS) and priority “Information Literacy” of the Information for All Progamme (IFAP), UNESCO initiated the development of a set of Information Literacy (IL) indicators, which would allow its Member States to measure the IL at national level.
+In connection to the implementation of the strategic objective of UNESCO – building inclusive Knowledge Societies –, as well as in relation to the World Summit on the Information Society (WSIS) and “Information Literacy” priority of the Information for All Programme (IFAP), UNESCO initiated the development of a set of Information Literacy (IL) indicators, which would allow its Member States to measure the IL at national level.

 Due to the growing impact and convergence of information, media and ICTs in society, UNESCO applied a joint approach including Media Literacy, ICT and Digital Literacy in already ongoing Information Literacy indicators development process.
 Since 2007, UNESCO has thus been promoting the encompassing concept of Media and Information Literacy.

-In order to provide its Member States with a valid and reliable framework, UNESCO has carried research in the subject area, organized several global consultations and validations sessions in 2009 and 2013.
-This same year, UNESCO’s Communication and Information Sector, in close cooperation with UNESCO Institute of Statistics in Montreal and with the support of the Japanese Funds-in-Trust to UNESCO, successfully completed this important work and published the Global MIL Assessment framework.
+In order to provide its Member States with a valid and reliable framework, UNESCO has carried research in the subject area, organized several global consultations and validation sessions in 2009 and 2013.
+This same year, UNESCO’s Communication and Information Sector – in close cooperation with the UNESCO Institute of Statistics in Montreal, and with the support of the Japanese Funds-in-Trust to UNESCO – successfully completed this important work and published the Global MIL Assessment Framework.

 Global Media and Information Literacy Assessment Framework: Country Readiness and Competencies

 The UNESCO Global Media and Information Literacy Assessment Framework offers UNESCO Member States methodological guidance and practical tools throughout the assessment of country readiness and competencies, particularly of teachers in service and in training, regarding media and information literacy at the national level.

 >> Read the full version